romangorisek/vue2-dragula/README.md

 When you move the elements in the UI you also (by default) rearrange the underlying model list items (using `findModelForContainer` in the service).
 This is VERY powerful!

-Note that special Vue events `removeModel` and `dropModel` are emitted as model items are moved around (using [splice](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) by default).
+Note that special Vue events `removeModel`, `dropModel` and `insertAt` are emitted as model items are moved around.

 ```js
 this.name, el, source, this.dragIndex